-The battery settings can be set by pressing and releasing the LIPO button.
-The STAT2 LED will begin to blink out the current setting.
+- 1. Press and release the LIPO button.
+The STAT2 LED will begin to blink out the current setting. - 2.
 Press SET to increment to the next setting.
-Press MODE to decrement to the previous setting.
+Press MODE to decrement to the previous setting. - 3.
 Once the desired setting is selected press and release the LIPO button to save this setting to memory.